SpaceX launches Falcon rocket with commercial satellite after hitch

 The first try, 2-1/2 hours earlier, ended less than a minute before liftoff when a computer found a potential problem with the rocket’s first-stage engine, SpaceX officials said in a live webcast.
 The issue was resolved, clearing the rocket for flight.

-Perched on top of the Falcon 9 was a communications satellite owned by Hong Kong-based Asia Satellite Telecommunications Holdings Ltd, or AsiaSat.
+Perched on top of the Falcon 9 was a communications satellite owned by Hong Kong-based Asia Satellite Telecommunications Holdings Ltd (1135.HK), or AsiaSat.

-The spacecraft, known as AsiaSat 8 and built by Space Systems/Loral, a Palo Alto, Calif.-based subsidiary of Canada’s MacDonald Dettwiler and Associates Ltd, will become the fifth member of an orbital network that provides telecommunication services to the Asia-Pacific region.
+The spacecraft, known as AsiaSat 8 and built by Space Systems/Loral, a Palo Alto, Calif.-based subsidiary of Canada’s MacDonald Dettwiler and Associates Ltd (MDA.TO), will become the fifth member of an orbital network that provides telecommunication services to the Asia-Pacific region.

 AsiaSat hired privately owned SpaceX for two satellite launches, the second of which is due to launch later this month.